What's On guide to Harrogate district gigs comedy shows and events in July 2025

 Sunday, July 6, 8pm

-The thrilling voices of The Marian Consort by candelight at St Wilfrid’s Church, Harrogate.
+The thrilling voices of The Marian Consort by candlelight at St Wilfrid’s Church, Harrogate.

 Monday, July 7, 7.30pm: